-There is good research demonstrating the increased risk of stroke among patients who have migraine.
-The risk is much higher for those living with migraine with aura, but there is an increased risk for patients with migraine without aura, too.
+There is good research demonstrating the increased risk of stroke among patients who have a migraine.
+The risk is much higher for those living with a migraine with aura, but there is an increased risk for patients with a migraine without aura, too.

 Do you have questions about depression, suicide or migraine-related stroke?
 Please share them in the comments.